- Why use emojis in emails

 Yes, you can tell your readers a story in the subject line by only using emojis.

 This says “Time’s running.
 Hurry to buy new shoes”.

 Way 5.
 When emojis are to grab attention

 Sometimes, emojis are used to draw our attention to the copy.
 That can be anything — an emoticon, a ball, a lightening, pointing fingers, etc.

 For our convenience, let’s divide email emojis into 5 groups:

 These can be timers, watches/clocks, sandglasses, running people, lightenings, even emoticons with frown faces.
-They normally go with the sales and promo emails.
-They are seldomly used for the teaser campaigns.
+They normally go with sales and promo emails.
+They are seldom used for the teaser campaigns.

 In fact, every email is supposed to deliver quite important information and you are to demonstrate it in the subject line.
 While emojis, in their turn, are to emphasize the importance.

 Here, it can be anything a loudspeaker, clapping hands to even sirens and fireworks.

 a) Banana Republic Factory — ?
 ENTIRE STORE 60% OFF + new doorbusters